 - Tree nuts

-Often, merriment includes special beverages only available at this time of year.
+Often, holiday celebrations include special beverages only available at this time of year.
 Said beverages often include products that can come pasteurized or unpasteurized.
-Unpasteurized products carry with them a food safety risk – pasteurization kills pathogens that are present in foods or that develop in processing.
+Unpasteurized products carry with them a food safety risk, as pasteurization kills pathogens that are present in foods or that develop in processing.
 Purchase eggnog, apple cider, and other seasonal beverages labeled PASTEURIZED to avoid potentially harmful pathogens.

-From all of us at Ehrlich, we wish you a happy and healthy holiday season.
+From all of us at Ehrlich, we wish you a happy and healthy holiday season!